SMA Publications

 The original question posed began with the assumption that there are common space terms used by different communities of space professionals.
 To address this, we began by first examining whether there is commonality or variation overall in the terminology that is used, and whether variation occurs as a function of our experts’ professional affiliations.

 The majority of subject matter experts (67% overall) indicated directly or indirectly that there is space terminology that is either inherently or potentially contentious.
 Those working in an analytic capacity (69%)6 or in the commercial domain (69%) more frequently indicated that there is contentious terminology than did subject matter experts working in government.
-As Colonel David Miller of the US Air Force indicated, “We have tried to come around to using DOD Joint Doctrine as the basis for our terminology, and I think within the Defense Department, we’re pretty good there.”
+As Colonel David Miller of the US Air Force indicated, “We have tried to come around to using DOW Joint Doctrine as the basis for our terminology, and I think within the Defense Department, we’re pretty good there.”
 Despite this organizing doctrine, 56% of government respondents (who tended to focus on security) nonetheless indicated that there is contentious space terminology.

 Among the current contributors, the most frequent issue contributing to terminology being contentious is its inconsistent use—both across the national security and commercial sectors and within each of these sectors.
 The variation in use of space terms within the USG is not really surprising given that, as Major General (USAF ret.)
 James Armor7 of Orbital ATK indicates, the US emphasizes the separation of space into civil (e.g., NASA, NOAA, and USGS) and national security space (e.g., NRO, DARPA, Services) sectors—sub- communities that we might expect would utilize terminology in different ways.
 On the other hand, Dr. John Karpiscak III of the Army Geospatial Center suggests that differences in the application of a given term could be due to the differences between military branches that primarily ‘own’ versus those who most actively use assets in space (such as the Air Force and the Army).
-Those working outside of government also observed some variation in the use of terms within the DOD.
+Those working outside of government also observed some variation in the use of terms within the DOW.
 Referencing Joint Publications and the US Space Policy, Marc Berkowitz of Lockheed Martin noted that,

 Ultimately, we cannot assume that everyone—even within a given sub-community working on space—is using the same set of definitions or has the same perspective on space issues given the segmentation inherent to the organization of the US space enterprise, as well as the variation in expertise, topical focus, and concerns of the diverse US space communities.8 This is problematic because it can impede the application of military doctrine, as implied by Sherry’s comments.
 Moreover, it can potentially hinder collaboration between the US and its prospective allied or commercial partners, leading to inefficiencies.